-- 1.19 Quality outcomes from a broader planning and community perspective are another key objective in relation to housing.
-Complementary policy advice published by the Department, which should be considered along with these guidelines in assisting planning authorities, designers and communities within the overall planning process, includes: - Best Practice Guidelines, Quality Housing for Sustainable Communities, (2007); - Sustainable Residential Development in Urban Areas, Guidelines for Planning Authorities, (2009); and, - Design Manual for Urban Roads and Streets or 'DMURS', (2013). - 1.20 These guidelines have been issued by the Minister for Housing, Planning and Local Government under Section 28 of the Planning and Development Act 2000 (as amended).
-Planning authorities and An Bord Pleanála are required to have regard to the guidelines and are also required to apply any specific planning policy requirements (SPPRs) of the guidelines, within the meaning of Section 28 (1C) of the Planning and Development Act 2000 (as amended) in carrying out their functions. - 1.21 Accordingly, where SPPRs are stated in this document, they take precedence over any conflicting, policies and objectives of development plans, local area plans and strategic development zone planning schemes.
+- Best practice guidelines Quality Housing for Sustainable Communities, (2007); Sustainable Residential Development in Urban Areas Guidelines for Planning - Authorities, (2009); and, - Design Manual for Urban Roads and Streets or 'DMURS', (2013). - 1.19 These guidelines have been issued by the Minister for Housing, Planning and Local Government under Section 28 of the Planning and Development Act 2000 (as amended).
+Planning authorities and An Bord Pleanála are required to have regard to the guidelines and are also required to apply any specific planning policy requirements (SPPRs) of the guidelines, within the meaning of Section 28 (1C) of the Planning and Development Act 2000 (as amended) in carrying out their functions. - 1.20 Accordingly, where SPPRs are stated in this document, they take precedence over any conflicting, policies and objectives of development plans, local area plans and strategic development zone planning schemes.
 Where such conflicts arise, such plans should be amended by the relevant planning authority to reflect the content of these guidelines and properly inform the public of the relevant SPPR requirements.